carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 > ⚠️ Gitpod Dedicated requires its own independent AWS account.
 It is not intended to run alongside other components in a shared or existing AWS account.

 Create a new AWS account following the steps in [the AWS documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html).
-Start by navigating to the AWS console and creating the account as part of the customer’s AWS organization.
+Start by navigating to the AWS console and creating the account as a subaccount in your AWS organization.

 Ensure that the account meets the following quota requirements in the region where Gitpod Dedicated will be installed.
 AWS quota increases may take up to a day to be approved, so make sure you do this step first.